Understanding motor vehicle reports.

 - Unpaid parking tickets

-With the help of the information provided in an MVR, employers gain insight into an applicant’s safety and responsibility behind the wheel.
-Running an MVR on an applicant makes sense if they’ll be driving any vehicle while on the job.
+Employers can use the information provided in an MVR to gain insight into an applicant’s safety and responsibility behind the wheel.
+Running an MVR on an applicant makes sense if they’ll drive any vehicle while on the job.

-Most state DMVs provide online MVRs, and background screening vendors include MVRs in their background screening packages, so obtaining an MVR is generally a straightforward process.
-Sometimes interpreting MVRs is unclear; individual states use different codes to report information.
-There are hundreds of codes, which is why using a professional background screening agency is the wisest choice for obtaining and using MVR information.
+Most state DMVs provide online MVRs, and background screening vendors include MVRs in their background screening packages, so obtaining an MVR is generally straightforward.
+Sometimes, interpreting MVRs is unclear; individual states use different codes to report information.
+There are hundreds of codes, so using a professional background screening agency is the wisest choice for obtaining and using MVR information.

 What is Continuous Monitoring?